UltimateHackingKeyboard/firmware/README.md

 ./build.sh setup
 ```

-(Optional) Build and update agent:
+(Optional) Update and build Agent (we don't update the submodule reference as often as we should):
 ```
 cd lib/agent
-git fetch origin && git checkout origin/master nvm use 22 && npm ci && npm run build
+git fetch origin && git checkout origin/master nvm use 22 && npm ci && npm run build cd ../..
 ```

 Pick UHK60 environment: